Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 ## 5 Tool based analysis

-The issues from the tool based analysis have been reviewed and the relevant issues have been listed in chapter 3 - Issues.
+The issues found using  tool based analysis have been reviewed and the relevant issues have been listed in chapter 3 - Issues.
+Fewer tools support code written with Vyper than Solidity, the following were included in our analysis.

 ### 5.1 Mythril Classic